CCBBatUT/Biocomputing_Spring2017/_posts/2017-01-27-python1_intro.md

 >>> name = float(name)
 Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
-ValueError: could not convert string to float: Stephanie
+ValueError: could not convert string to float: Squidward

 >>> # Strings are ordered, so we can index them
 >>> name[5]